Getting Started

 In 10-15 minutes, you've:

-✅ Created a fiction project through conversation ✅ Added your first character by describing them naturally ✅ Built a location without filling forms ✅ Set world rules that Brinley will enforce ✅ Written your first scene with AI assistance ✅ Experienced how EpicWrite remembers everything
+✅ Created a project through conversation ✅ Added your first entities by describing them naturally ✅ Built a location without filling forms ✅ Set domain rules that Brinley will enforce ✅ Created your first content with AI assistance ✅ Experienced how EpicWrite remembers everything

 How This Is Different